Bachelor

 Humans are exposed to many toxic substances that trigger irritating or sensitising reactions.
-Due to a lack of alternative methods, animal experiments still have to be carried out to determine these reactions.
-Together with the Austrian Research Institute for Chemistry and Engineering (ofi) and MedUni Vienna, new in vitro methods are being developed in this project that enable the reliable determination of irritating or sensitising properties.
+Due to a lack of alternative methods, animal testing is still necessary to determine these reactions.
+In collaboration with the Austrian Research Institute for Chemistry and Technology (ofi) and MedUni Vienna, this project is developing new in vitro methods that enable the reliable determination of irritating or sensitising properties.

 Many materials that we come into contact with can trigger negative reactions.
 It is often only low concentrations of ingredients or additives that have a toxic effect.
 It is particularly important to avoid such negative side effects with medical products or medicines.
 Toxic effects include sensitising and irritating properties that can be triggered by plastic additives or other additives, for example.